babasaraki/iandow.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: TBD
 ---

 My name is Ian Downard.
 I am a technical evangelist and software developer for MapR Technologies, Inc. My career has focused on developing tools for optimizing the performance of networks and applications.
-Currently, he's focused on finding and promoting new ways businesses can be successful using MapR's Converged Data Platform for Big Data applications.
+Currently, I'm focused on finding and promoting new ways businesses can be successful using MapR's Converged Data Platform for big data applications.
 I frequently attend the Java and Azure user groups in Portland, Oregon.
-I grew up in rural Missouri, in an old house situated next to the Burbouse River.
-My participation with social media is primarily on Twitter @iandownard.
+I grew up in rural Missouri, in an old house situated next to the Bourbeuse River near Union, Missouri.
+My participation with social media is primarily on Twitter [@iandownard](http://twitter.com/iandownard).

-### my portfolio
+### Portfolio

 Here are a few examples of work I've published, which I’m pretty proud of:

-* [Video] Monitoring application performance on MapR big data platform: https://youtu.be/qeZhVoq8muo
+* [Video] Monitoring application performance on MapR big data platform: (https://youtu.be/qeZhVoq8muo)

 * [Web site] Interactive demo for Riverbed AppInternals: http://appinternals.trafficmanager.net